I. Trial and First-Instance Judgment

 IV.
 Enforcement and Set-Off

-Order No. 2277-2018 resolved the central dispute of the enforcement phase: whether the $894,718.00 judgment should be enforced through a share auction or through set-off against retained dividends.
+On December 5, 2018, the Eleventh Circuit Civil Court issued <doc id="pty-556-99-2018-12-05-a" />, resolving the central dispute of the enforcement phase: whether the $894,718.00 judgment should be enforced through a share auction or through set-off against retained dividends.
 The parties filed incompatible petitions.
 Villamorey, S.A. sought auction of Lisa, S.A.'s share certificates in the Guatemalan companies.
-Lisa, S.A. requested that the judgment be satisfied from dividends Villamorey had retained as judicial depositary since the sequestration decree of October 2008.
+Lisa, S.A. requested that the judgment be satisfied from dividends Villamorey had retained as judicial depositary since the October 2008 sequestration decreed in <doc id="pty-556-99-2008-10-27-a" />.

 The court denied the auction and ordered the $894,718.00 judgment extinguished by set-off against retained dividends, preserving Lisa, S.A.'s shareholdings in the seven Guatemalan subsidiaries of the Avícola Villalobos group.